Bullying is aggressive behaviour arising from a deliberate intent to cause physical or psychological distress to others.

 - Impersonation or identity theft

-- This involves sharing someone’s secrets or embarrassing information or images online with people whom the information was never intended to be shared.
+- This involves sharing with people with whom the information was never intended to be shared with, someone’s secrets or embarrassing information or images .

 - This involves threats of harm or intimidation through repeated online harassment and threats.

-- Involves incidents where people walk up to someone and slaps them, while another captures the violence using a cell phone camera.
+- Involves incidents where people walk up to someone and slap them, while another captures the violence using a cell phone camera.